miguel-guerrero/dstate/doc/answered_questions.md

 - Your code may come from a complex algorithm with losts of control and math, however a CPU is not the right thing.

-If your code meets the above contiions, what dstate offers is higher level of abstraction that will allow you to work with more readable code.
+If your code meets the above conditions, what dstate offers is higher level of abstraction that will allow you to work with more readable code.
 This reverts in higher productivity (typically the code entered is 2.5x smaller than the FSM equivalent) and lower chances of introducing bugs.

-# HOW IS dstate DIFFERENT FROM HLS (HIGH LEVEL SYNTHESIS)
+## HOW IS dstate DIFFERENT FROM HLS (HIGH LEVEL SYNTHESIS)

-* There are several flavors of HLS but in the most common one, you provide constraints to the HLS tool that it trys to meet.
+* There are several flavors of HLS but in the most common one, you provide constraints to the HLS tool that it tries to meet.
 You don't have full control on the logic exactly at each clock boundary level.
 If this is the type of HLS tool you are using, dstate can be a complement where that level of detailed control is needed.